wdiazcarballo/containerized-crm/README.md

    CMD ["node", "index.js"]
    ```

-2. **Introduce Docker Compose**:
-   - Explain the concept of Docker Compose and its advantages.
+2. **Create a `docker-compose-student-<your number>.yml`**:
+   - Replace the placeholder <your number> with the number assigned to you in the class, e.g. if you are number 33 the file name will be **`docker-compose-student-33.yml`**.
-   - Create a `docker-compose.yml` file with the following content:
+   - Create a docker-compose file  with the following content:
      ```yaml
-     version: '3'
+      version: '3.8'
       services:
-       crm_app:
+        api-student-<your number>:
           build: .
           ports:
-           - "3000:3000"
+            - "<your port number>:3000"
           environment:
-           - DB_URL=mongodb://mongo:27017/CRMdb
+            DB_URL: mongodb://mongo-student-<your number>:27017/CRMdb-student-<your number>
+            PORT: 3000
           depends_on:
-           - mongo
+            - mongo-student-<your number>
-       mongo:
+        mongo-student-<your number>:
-         image: mongo
+          image: mongo:latest
           ports:
+            - "<your assigned db port>:27017"
+          volumes:
-           - "27017:27017"
+            - db-data-student-<your number>:/data/db
+      volumes:
+        db-data-student-<your number>:
      ```

-3. **Build and Run the Docker Containers**:
+4. **Build and Run the Docker Containers**:
    ```
-   docker-compose up --build
+   docker-compose -f docker-compose-student-<student_number>.yml up --build
    ```

 ### Step 4: Testing the Application
-1. **Access the Application**: Access the CRM application in a web browser at `http://brava:3000`.
+1. **Access the Application**: Access the CRM application in a web browser at `http://152.42.186.38:<your assign server port>`.
 2. **Test the API Endpoints**: Use a tool like Postman to test the CRUD operations on the contacts.

 ### Step 5: Pushing Changes to GitHub